-Work must be planned to minimize back-up moves and to avoid driving into areas requiring backup moves.
+Work must be planned to minimize back-up moves and to avoid driving into areas requiring back-up moves.
 No back-up move is allowed when a forward move can safely be made.
+Employee(s) in the cab of a vehicle must not distract the driver with unnecessary conversation or other distractions until the back-up move is completed, except in case of emergency.
+Unless vehicle is equipped with an operative rear vision camera, before initiating a back-up move driver must:

-Employee(s) in the cab of a vehicle must not distract the driver with unnecessary conversation or other distractions until the back-up move is completed.
-Before initiating a back-up move, the driver must walk to the rear of the vehicle to confirm that it is safe to move unless a second person is directing the move in accordance with Union Pacific safety rule requirements.
+- Walk to the rear of the vehicle to confirm that it is safe to move unless a second person is directing the move in accordance with Union Pacific safety rule requirements. - Look in the direction of movement. - Sound horn prior to back up move if back up alarm is inoperative or unavailable. - Not exceed 5 MPH; conditions may require a lower speed.